Kevin Lerena

 Kevin Lerena (born 5 May 1992) is a South African professional boxer.
-He has held the World Boxing Council (WBC) bridgerweight title since 2024.
+He held the World Boxing Council (WBC) bridgerweight title from 2024 to May 2026.
 Previously, he held the International Boxing Organization (IBO) cruiserweight title from 2017 to 2021.
 At regional level, he has held multiple championships, including the South African title from 2015 to 2017.

 Professional career

 Early career

 Lerena made his professional debut against Justice Siliga on 30 November 2011, and won the fight by a second-round knockout.
 He amassed a 12–1 record during the next four years, before challenging Deon Coetzee for the South African cruiserweight title.
 He beat Coetzee by unanimous decision.
 He made his first and only title defense against Johnny Muller on 24 April 2016.
 He won the fight by a tenth-round technical knockout.

 Lerena vs. Bolonti

 Lerena faced the one-time WBA World light heavyweight title challenger Roberto Bolonti on 11 June 2016.
 He won the fight by unanimous decision, with scores of 97–93, 97–93 and 96–94.